 The more major support was still into the 71.00-70.00 area it had recently dropped below along with the next interim congestion into the 68.00 area.
 Now back above that key lower area left 71.00-70.00 the key higher area it was finally pushing above again after stalling near it on the previous recent rallies.

-That has led to a recovery back above 73.00-72.70 area it has nominally exceeded once again, with next resistance reverting to the 75.00 area it has fully recovered above of late (including 75.80) toward the 77.00 area with not much above until 80.00.
+That has led to a recovery back above 73.00-72.70 area it has nominally exceeded once again, with next resistance reverting to the 75.00 area it had fully recovered above of late (including 75.80) yet is churning around at present likely on the weaker CRUDE OIL activity.
+More major higher resistance remains up toward the 77.00 area with not much above until 80.00.